Liquid (The Rasmus song): Music video

-"Liquid" is the only song from the album that got released as a music video.
+"Liquid" is the only song from the album for which a music video was filmed.
 It was directed by Viljami Eronen and won an honorable mention at the 1999 Oulu Music Video Festival.
 The video shows a dark place, sometimes with stars in the background.
 The band play their instruments and there is also a young woman there, wearing a black dress.
 Traditional children's toys are featured, including a hoop, skipping rope, ball and scooter.
 Bassist Eero Heinonen appears to be wearing pyjamas and is seen switching off a lamp.
 During the instrumental interlude in the song, the woman is seen swimming upwards towards the light.
 The cheerful, uplifting tone of the song is emphasised by the video, as the band members are playing like children and some of them are seen spinning on their chairs.